 Each printed (i.e. hardcopy) book has a shelfmark consisting of letters and numbers.
 The shelfmark tells you where to find the book on the shelf.
 Shelfmarks are also used to group books together by topic.
 So, when you fetch a book from the shelf, you may find other books on the same topic shelved beside it.

 This diagram shows how to read a shelfmark.

-Sometimes QUB Library will not have a particular book you need, or enough books on your topic.
+Sometimes QUB Library may not have a particular book which you need, or not enough books on a topic you are interested in.

 You can use Library Hub Discover (the combined catalogues of more than 200 major UK and Irish libraries) or WorldCat to find information about books on your topics of interest which are not available at Queen's.

 If you identify a useful book, you may be able to request a temporary loan of the book from another library via the Inter-Library Loans service.

 Alternatively, you can request that the book is purchased for the Library collection.
 Please complete the online book suggestion form or email your subject librarian, Irene Bittles, if you would like to make a book purchase request.
 Your subject librarian will consider every book purchase suggestion and, if appropriate, the book will be ordered for the library.
 We will keep you informed about the outcome of your book suggestion.